DETAILED ACTION

 Allowable Subject Matter

-Claims 9-13 are objected to as being dependent upon a rejected base claim, but would be allowable if rewritten in independent form including all of the limitations of the base claim and any intervening claims
+Claims 9-13 are objected to as being dependent upon a rejected base claim, but would be allowable if: a) rewritten in independent form including all of the limitations of the base claim and any intervening claims, and b) rewritten to overcome the above-noted objection to claim 9.

 The following is an examiner’s statement of reasons for allowance:

-With respect to claims 9-13, the allowability resides in the overall structure of the device as recited in dependent claim 9 and at least in part because claim 9 recites, “wherein the vehicle-mounted device further comprises a second temperature equalization board, and the second temperature equalization board is fastened between the PCB and the second inner wall; a second heat emission component is disposed on a side of the PCB that is facing the second temperature equalization board; a second heat pipe is disposed on a side of the second temperature equalization board that is facing the second inner wall, and a third protrusion is disposed on a side of the second temperature equalization board that is facing the PCB (3); and a position of the third protrusion corresponds to a position of the second heat emission component”.
+With respect to claims 9-13, the allowability resides in the overall structure of the device as recited in dependent claim 9 and at least in part because claim 9 recites, “wherein the vehicle-mounted device further comprises a second temperature equalization board, and the second temperature equalization board is fastened between the PCB and the second inner wall; a second heat emission component is disposed on a side of the PCB that is facing the second temperature equalization board; a second heat pipe is disposed on the second temperature equalization board, and a third protrusion is disposed on the second temperature equalization board that the third protrusion protrudes towards the PCB; and a position of the third protrusion corresponds to a position of the second heat emission component”.

 The aforementioned limitations in combination with all remaining limitations of claim 9 are believed to render said claim 9 and all claims dependent therefrom patentable over the art of record.